pysys-test/pysys-test/docs/pysys/UserGuide.rst

 Test ids and structuring large projects
 ---------------------------------------
+Firstly, try to have everything in a single PySys project if possible.
+Use subdirectories to structure your tests, but don't separate into different PySys projects unless it's for testing a totally different component with different testing needs.
+Keeping everything in the same project gives you the ability to run all your tests (unit/correctness/perf) from a single command line which could be useful in the future even if you don't need it right now.

 Each test has a unique ``id`` which is used in various places such as when reporting passed/failed outcomes.
 By default the id is just the name of the directory containing the ``pysystest.*`` file.